sebastiansauer/hpstr-jekyll-theme/_posts/2017-04-26-writing_tools.md

 Many tools exist for academic writing including the notorious W.O.R.D.; but many more are out there.
-Let's have a look at those tools, and discuss what's important (what we expect the tools to deliver, eg., beautiful typesetting).
+Let's have a look at those tools, and discuss what's important (what we expect the tool to deliver, eg., beautiful typesetting).

 # Typical tools for academic writing